rt-chang/nfl_rushing/README.md

 # NFL Rushing Stats

+### Background
+This is a Phoenix LiveView web application that displays NFL rushing statistics for a number of players.
+The application also features the use of Tailwind CSS.

 ### Data
 The data is seeded from `priv/repo/rushing.json`.
 All records have the following attributes:
 * `Player` (Player's name)